GAMA-INPE/MONAN-analysis/README.md

 ____________

 ## Quick user & developer guide
-The core idea of this project is that analysis scripts, although developed with the aim of performing a particular type of investigation of simulations, involve also many repetitive tasks that can be organized in general routines to be reused in the future.
+The core idea behind the infrastructure of this project is that analysis scripts, although developed for performing a particular type of investigation, involve also many repetitive tasks that can be organized in general routines to be reused in the future.

-To account for this, the suggested workflow for performing analyses in this repository is the following:
+To account for this, the suggested workflow for performing analyses with this repository is the following:
 1) In `exploratory/`, develop your initial analysis scripts and generate your results without worrying too much about organization.

-2) As the scripts developed in 1) get more mature, start working in `analyses/`.
-Here, the goal is to have well tested and documented analysis pipelines that can be readily understood and applied by other users.
+2) As the scripts developed in 1. get more mature, start working in `analyses/`.
+Here, the goal is to have well tested and documented analysis pipelines that can readily be understood and applied by other users.
 For a clear code, try to organize the main analysis script here as a wrapper (e.g., `analyses/analysis1/run.py`) that calls functions for each task performed.
-Functions that are specific to that kind of analysis can be locally defined under `analyses/` (e.g. `analyses/analysis1/aux.py`).
+Functions that are specific to that analysis can be locally defined under `analyses/` (e.g. `analyses/analysis1/aux.py`).
 Functions of a more general nature should be defined under `src/monan_analysis` in one of the available modules, depending on its purpose (utils, io, plotting, stats, etc.).

 In both steps 1) and 2) the user can take advantage of the already defined functions in our packages under `src/`.
-To call them, one just needs to import the respective package as usually done in python, e.g.
+To call them, one just needs to import the respective package as usually done in python, e.g., to import plotting functions do

 ```
 from monan_analysis.plots import example_function_plots
 ```

-For developing the project and modifying or adding code either to `exploratory/`, `analyses/` or `src/`, please follow the workflow
+For developing the project and modifying or adding code to either `exploratory/`, `analyses/` or `src/`, please follow the workflow

-new branch (name abbreviation/feature, e.g. gtm/repo-organization) --> code modifications -->  open pull request and assign reviewers --> merge to `main` branch.
+new branch (name abbreviation/feature, e.g. gtm/repo-organization) --> code modifications -->  open pull request and assign reviewers --> after reviewers' approval, merge into `main` branch.